If you can’t see the code for what you’re buying, you’re more addicted

 The idea behind creating and selling proprietary software is simple: if you can’t see the code for what you’re buying, you’re more addicted.
 With hundreds or thousands of employees involved and tools deeply integrated into the technology infrastructure, the cost of transition is too high.
 You are locked.

-OSS does not have these restrictions.
+Open source code does not have these restrictions.
 Unlike cable TV, you know exactly what you’re getting because the source code is in the public domain.
 If you’re not happy with the integrations created by the community or the tool company, you can create your own.
-OSS is a monthly subscription that you can cancel after you’ve viewed the entire library.
+OSC is a monthly subscription that you can cancel after you’ve viewed the entire library.
 It’s better for the consumer and that’s why this model wins.

 But lock-free is just one of the key benefits, data ownership is just as important.